marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-fluent-api-relationships.md

 You can then configure foreign key properties by using the HasForeignKey method.
 This method takes a lambda expression that represents the property to be used as the foreign key.

-## Configuring a Required-to-Optional Relationship (One-to–Zero-or-One)
+## Configuring a Required-to-Optional Relationship (One-to?Zero-or-One)

 The following example configures a one-to-zero-or-one relationship.
 The OfficeAssignment has the InstructorID property that is a primary key and a foreign key, because the name of the property does not follow the convention the HasKey method is used to configure the primary key.